 Second, unless you’re in a position to research the tort law of each governing law in contracts that you draft and negotiate, it would be safer not to use the term gross negligence, as its meaning changes from jurisdiction to jurisdiction.

 Third, if you want to use a term for misconduct that goes beyond negligence, use recklessness, or the adjective reckless, or the adverb recklessly, instead of gross negligence and its variants.
+[Updated 7 July 2016: If I were writing the previous sentence now, I’d say stick with gross negligence and its variants.
+But the main point is that made in the next sentence.]
 Given that assessing misconduct depends entirely on the circumstances and involves differences of degree, it would be pointless to agonize over whether to opt for another standard more or less exacting than recklessness.
 In particular, it’s unrealistic to think that for purposes of contracts one could usefully distinguish between reckless conduct and wanton conduct.
 It’s a safe bet that many contract readers have no idea what wanton means and that the remainder would assume, sensibly enough, that wanton is an annoying legalism that means pretty much the same thing as reckless.
 But if you use reckless, bear in mind that in those jurisdictions that don’t recognize degrees of negligence, a negligence standard would apply.

 Fourth, don’t use the word willful.
 Instead, use intentional; see this 2007 blog post.